-Number of Points-Based Items by Age Group # of Met/ Not Met Items (at
+Number of Items by Age Group # of Met/

-Subcategory Infants Toddlers Preschool School-age facility-level)
+Subcategory Infants Infants Toddlers Preschool School-age Not Met Items (at facility-level)

 Indoor Learning Environment 7 7 7 8 0

 Nutrition 3 3 4 3 4

 Outdoor Learning Environment 5 4 4 4 0

-- Several items showed limited variation in score, indicating that these items do not differentiate quality among providers (e.g., homework practices, meal planning policies and practices).
-We recommend these items be removed to lessen the burden on providers and assessors and reduce the amount of time required to complete an assessment. - The ratings system for nutrition contains too few items to be able to fully assess reliability, and several of these items show limited variation.
+► Several items showed limited variation in score, indicating that these items do not differentiate quality among providers.

+For example, items related to homework practices and meal planning policies and practices showed limited variation.
+We recommend these items be removed or substantially revised to lessen the burden on providers and assessors and reduce the amount of time required to complete an assessment.

+► The ratings system for nutrition contains too few items to be able to fully assess reliability, and several of these items show limited variation.

 Removal of low performing nutrition items resulted in improved category 4 reliability.
-Nutrition practices may be more appropriately captured in a continuous quality improvement framework, as described in recommendation 6. - Indoor learning environment items (across all ages) shows acceptable reliability. - Outdoor learning environment items shows acceptable reliability for all ages except infants. - There were no notable differences in internal consistency for the current and alternate scoring methods.
+Nutrition practices may be more appropriately captured in a continuous quality improvement framework, as described in recommendation 6.

+- ► Indoor learning environment items (across all ages) show acceptable reliability. - ► Outdoor learning environment items show acceptable reliability for all ages except infants. - ► There were no notable differences in internal consistency for the current and alternate scoring methods.

 Internal consistency for category 4 infant items is borderline acceptable (.60).
 Toddler, preschool, and school-age items show internal consistency in the acceptable range (.79 to .80).

+PARENT EDUCATION AND INVOLVEMENT

 Category 5 includes items relating to the education and involvement of parents and family members in the program.
-Both subcategories contain a combination of points-based and met/not met (required) items.
+Both subcategories contain a combination of points-based and met/not met items.
 Scoring is based on director self-report and document review.